 For effective counseling active listening must be practiced and positive feedback must be provided to employees.

 Information services are used by organizations to alert employees to employment opportunities at all levels.

-These also may be used to keep ongoing records of employees’ skills, knowledge, and work experiences, and preferences.
+These also may be used to keep ongoing records of employees’ skills, knowledge, work experiences, and preferences.

 These records are valuable for pointing out possible candidates for a job opening in the company.